 - The Authorized User

 The roles and responsibilities of each are described in the following sections.

 The Radiation Safety Committee

-The Radiation Safety Committee, which consists of selected faculty members, Authorized Users, and the Radiation Safety Officer, meets quarterly.
+The Radiation Safety Committee, which consists of selected faculty members, Authorized Users, and the Radiation Safety Officer, meets on a regular basis.
 The Committee:

 - oversees the radiation safety program

 - authorizes the use of radioactive materials

 - reviews incidents involving radioactive materials

 - sets policies for the use of sources of radiation